-The presence of telecommuters is growing in the workforce and companies are placing greater importance on distributing their teams.
-It’s become essential to understand recruitment, hiring, and effective management of workers outside your office.
+Telecommuters make up a growing share of the workforce, and many companies are placing greater importance on distributing their teams.
+It has become essential to understand recruitment, hiring, and effective management of workers outside your office.

-Learn how to hire and manage remote employees effectively with our free guide.
+Want to learn more about how to hire and manage remote employees effectively?
+Download our free guide.

 Why You Need To Change Your Interview Approach